amirouche/hyper.dev/blog/on-the-road-to-babelia.md

 Yeah, I am back in GNU Guile land.
-With yet another good name for the very same project that boils down to fight boredom, learn new skills and bring back the power to the computers every lambda users.
+With yet another good name for the very same project that boils down to fight boredom, learn new skills and bring back the power to the computers of every lambda users.

 Quick flashback: I started with a minimal bulletin board more than 15 years ago.
-It was all good, and some success, lost all the backup and to repeat the same thing: poor software pratices.
+It was all good, and some success, lost all the backup and to repeat the same mistake: poor software pratices.
 Nevermind, it was mostly copy-pasted LAMP stack code written on Windows 2000.
 The lost backups will haunt me back for sure.
 But what does not?!
 Then I tried with Python, Django, Flask, MongoDB, Neo4J, PosgreSQL, Whoosh, skipped